 In fact, the construction industry ranked 2nd for insolvencies, according to March 2018 insolvency report from ASIC, and represents 20.67% of Australian business insolvencies.

 Aside from poor financial management, another reason many experts point out for this alarming trend is that many contractors are purchasing materials in bulk due to continued price increases, and financing additional onsite equipment to close their backlogs.

 All of these factors have resulted in many contractors relying heavily on debt to provide the necessary liquidity to run their business.
-To avoid being caught in a debt trap, you need to employ some debt management strategies which should help keep your business afloat in today’s challenging construction industry:
+To avoid being caught in a debt trap, you need to employ some debt management strategies which should help keep your business afloat in today’s challenging construction software industry:

 1. Balance Fixed Rate and Floating Interest Rate Debt

 Many contractors usually choose between fixed and floating interest rate for their debt portfolio.

 For the novices, A fixed interest rate debt is a loan where the interest rate doesn’t fluctuate during the fixed rate period of the loan.
 This allows the borrower to predict their future payments accurately.

 Instead of deciding on fixed vs. floating on a particular loan, you must look at your entire debt portfolio and strike a balance between risk and opportunity cost.
 Here are some things to consider when balancing a fixed-floating interest rate debt mix: